Wojciech-Podlesny/Wojciech-Podlesny/README.md

 I'm a passionate Frontend Developer dedicated to crafting dynamic user experiences.

 * 🌍  I'm based in Katowice, Poland
-* 🧠  I’m currently mastering React and Next.js
+* 🧠  I’m currently mastering React with Typescript and  Next.js
-* 🧠  Next I'm focusing on Nest.js and Python
+* 🧠  Next I'm focusing on Nest.js and React Native
 * 🌍  See my portfolio at [Wojciech Podleśny](https://wojciechpodlesny.pl)
 * 🤝  I'm open to collaborating on I'm open to collaborating on exciting projects as a frontend developer.